marcos-abreu/monaco/docs/monaco-views.md

 Creating simple subviews
 ----

-The simplest type of subview are the ones that don’t have a specified view class (`viewClass`) associated with them, they just have a template and will be created automatically by **monaco-views** (using the base `Monaco.View` class) as soon as the *master view* is created; it will be rendered as soon as the *master view* is rendered; and removed just before the *master view* gets removed.
+The simplest type of subview are the ones that don't have a specified view class (`viewClass`) associated with them, they just have a `template` and will be created automatically by **monaco-views** (using the base `Monaco.View` class) as soon as the *master view* is created; it will be rendered as soon as the *master view* is rendered; and removed just before the *master view* gets removed.

     var app = new Monaco.Application('mobile');

     var app.add('UserProfile', Monaco.View.extend({
         ...
-        template: Handlebars.templates[‘user.profile’],
+        template: Handlebars.templates['user.profile'],
         views : {
             '#profile-status'  : { template: Handlebars.templates['user.profile-status'] },
             '#featured-videos' : { template: Handlebars.templates['user.featured-videos'] },